cis198-2016s/slides/00/content.md

     - `z` of type `V`
 - `foo` returns a `T`.

-- Must explicitly define the types of function arguments and return value.
+- Must explicitly define argument and return types.
     - The compiler is actually smart enough to figure this out for you, but Rust's designers decided it was better practice to force explicit function typing.

 ---
-## Functions ##
+### Functions

 - The final expression in a function is its return value.
     - Use `return` for _early_ returns from a function.